yashnaval/MachineLearning/Yash_ML_SL.md

 ### Types Of Machine Learning :-

-Machine learning is often categorized by how an algorithm learns to become more accurate in its predictions.
+Machine learning is categorized by how an program/software learns to become more accurate & precise in its predictions.
 There are three basic approaches of ML :

 <img src="https://miro.medium.com/max/787/0*XuT17hUnXWXh8EmO" alt="tree diagram" width="60%" height="60%">